OfficeDev/office-js-docs-pr/docs/concepts/resource-limits-and-performance-optimization.md

     Using a group policy or application-specific setting in the Windows registry, administrators can adjust this default threshold value of 1,000 milliseconds in the **OutlookActivationAlertThreshold** setting.

 - **Regular expressions re-evaluation** - A default limit of three times for Outlook to reevaluate all the regular expressions in a manifest.
-If evaluation fails all three times by exceeding the applicable threshold (which is either the default of 1,000 milliseconds or a value specified by **OutlookActivationAlertThreshold**, if that setting exists in the Windows registry), Outlook disables the Outlook add-in.
-The Exchange Admin Center displays the disabled status, and the add-in is disabled for use in the Outlook rich clients, and Outlook on the web and mobile devices.
+If evaluation fails all three times by exceeding the applicable threshold (which is either the default of 1,000 milliseconds or a value specified by **OutlookActivationAlertThreshold**, if that setting exists in the Windows registry), Outlook makes the add-in unavailable.
+The Exchange Admin Center displays the add-in status, and the add-in is unavailable in Outlook on Windows, on Mac, on the web and on mobile devices.

     Using a group policy or application-specific setting in the Windows registry, administrators can adjust this number of times to retry evaluation in the **OutlookActivationManagerRetryLimit** setting.